-Throughout the state of Texas you’ll find different types of clay as well as ground.
-Some areas have a very rocky base making it very difficult for gardening.
-Here in North Texas we’re blessed, yes we have clay but it’s not the end of the world.
-You can work with it if you have the right ingredients.
+Throughout Texas you’ll find different types of clay, areas of sand, and a rocky base.
+These types of ingredients can make it difficult if not impossible to grow anything.
+In North Texas we’re blessed with clay and I’m happy to say it’s not the end of the world.
+You can turn this dirt into soil if you have the right ingredients.

-Regardless of where you live, look at your current soil base evaluate your problem area and perhaps this recipe with a few tweaks will work for you too.
+Regardless of where you live it’s important to inspect your existing dirt before you decide on your garden space.
+Simply dig a couple holes, inspect and evaluate your problem areas.
+Perhaps this recipe with a few tweaks will work for you too.

 All natural and organic material is a must.
 In the picture above I posted llama droppings and piles of dried leaves.
-These are just a couple of examples you can add to your soil, this will increase the nutrient levels.
-As all gardeners know adding natural material is continuous.
-Most gardeners add natural materials during the winter months; I do it year round and it's the key to my success.
-I've written a couple other posts on manure and composting that you might want to check out.
-Finding Garden Manure ~ Direct Composting
+These are just a couple of examples you can add to your soil to increase nutrient levels.